JapaneseDatabase/JapaneseDictionaryCollection/README.md

 Data from the following sources are used to created the our data:

 ### JMdict/EDICT KANJIDIC2 and Japanese/English Dictionary Project
-The goal of that project is to expand on the EDICT Japanese-English dictionary file.
-The project began in 1991 with the last archive dated on June 2003.
-The project is led by Jim Breen when it was relocated to the [Electionic Dictionary Research and Development Group](http://www.edrdg.org/).
+A collection of Japanese-English translations created by Jim Breen and is being managed by the [Electionic Dictionary Research and Development Group (EDRDG)](http://www.edrdg.org/).

 The files are available under the [Creative Commons Attribution-ShareAlike Licence (V3.0)](https://creativecommons.org/licenses/by-sa/3.0/legalcode).

-This publication has included material from the JMdict and KANJIDIC dictionary files in accordance with the licence provisions of the [Electronic Dictionaries Research Group](http://www.edrdg.org/).
+The JMdict is a collection of over 170,000 Japanese/English words.
+KanjiDic is a collection of Kanji including readings, meaning, and metadata.
+RADKFILE is a database of Kanji and the radicals that make them.